 Here are some additional resources to help you learn about your strengths and what you enjoy doing.

-- CAREERwise Education Interest Assessment assists you identify what you like to do and learn about careers you might like.
+- CAREERwise Education Interest Assessment assists you in identifying what you like to do and learn about careers you might be interested in.

-- Career Key assists you learn your personality type and match your career to your personality. (requires login)
+- Career Key® assists you in learning your personality type and match your career to your personality.

-- CareerOneStop Skills Profiler allows you to create a list of your skills and match to job types. (requires login)
+- CareerOneStop Skills Profiler allows you to create a list of your skills and match them to job types.

 Review the resources and assessments listed above to identify your skills and develop a better understanding of how to market yourself and your transferable skills to potential employers.
 If you have questions, call Military OneSource at 800-342-9647 to speak with a SECO career coach.